 About the UMKC School of Pharmacy

 Since 1885, the UMKC School of Pharmacy has been shaping the future of health care and improving the lives of patients and their families by educating the next generation of pharmacists.
-To fill the need of pharmacists throughout Missouri, the UMKC School of Pharmacy offers three campuses: at the UMKC Health Sciences Campus on Hospital Hill in Kansas City; at the University of Missouri in Columbia; and at Missouri State University in Springfield.
+To fill the need of pharmacists throughout Missouri, the UMKC School of Pharmacy offers three campuses: at the UMKC Health Sciences Campus on Health Sciences District in Kansas City; at the University of Missouri in Columbia; and at Missouri State University in Springfield.
 For more information about the UMKC School of Pharmacy, visit pharmacy.umkc.edu.
 You can also find us on Facebook and follow us on Twitter.

 About Truman Medical Centers

 Truman Medical Centers is an academic medical center providing accessible, state-of-the-art quality health care to the Kansas City community.
 The majority of TMC physicians, in affiliation with the University of Missouri-Kansas City School of Medicine, teach the doctors of the future.
 They stay ahead of the curve in health care, providing innovative instruction to students and cutting-edge care to patients.
 With two acute care academic hospital locations, a behavioral health program, a long-term care facility and University Health, a newly opened specialist and surgery center downtown, TMC provides care from birth through senior years.
 In addition to its hospital facilities TMC takes health care to the community whenever possible, through stand-alone and mobile clinics.
 For more information, call 816-404-3785 or visit trumed.org and universityhealthkc.org.